IsacKun220/com1001/FAQ.md

 keep stopping and restarting the web server each time you make a change to your project.

+Note that you don't need to restart the web server if you only made changes to view files.

+### I can't see the changes I made to my CSS / my CSS is not updating.

-**CSS**.
-If the problem is rather to do with your web application's presentation, and specifically your CSS seemingly not updating, ensure that your browser is not caching your CSS files (i.e., using a stored, out of date copy, rather than a fresh version from your web application).
+Ensure that your browser is not caching your CSS files (i.e., using a stored, out of date copy, rather than a fresh version from your web application).

 Clear out your browser cache, or switch off caching altogether.
 Google how to do this for the browser you're using.